 Various ad delivery optimization settings can give your campaigns a staggeringly different reach and ROI.

-For example, for a daily budget of €30, one could get reach 1,700 – 4,400 people out of 100,000 when optimizing ad delivery for Impressions.
+For example, for a daily budget of $25, this ad could reach up to 5,200 people per day when optimizing for link clicks.

-3 Tips For A/B testing Facebook bidding
+3 tips for A/B testing Facebook bidding

 - Create a separate ad set for each tested bidding method.